julien-gargot/kirby-devkit/README.md

-# Kirby Dev Kit v3
+# Kirby Dev Kit v4

-This repo is a starting point to use Kirby 3 with Gulp and Npm.
+This repo is a starting point to use Kirby 4 with Gulp and Npm and a minimal Bootstrap 5.
 It is made for developers to bootstrap their own projects quickly.

 ## Requirements